46elks/elkme/README.md

 ## Basic usage

-`./elkme.py "Wow, I'm sending this message from the terminal :)"`
+`python -m elkme.main "Wow, I'm sending this message from the terminal :)"`

+or (if installed)

+`elkme "Good morning, upper east side"`

 ## Installation